 I continued my passion for textiles and design, pattern making and sewing, through freelance and starting my own company in Interior Design, as I was raising my family.
 What I loved then, and still love the most now, is 'draping'.
 Draping is the process of positioning and pinning fabric on a dress form to create the shape and folds of a garment design.
 I love working directly with the fabric, and creating designs using color and texture.

 My mom is with me in spirit now.
 She is in everything that I create.
 It is because of her influence that I became a fashion designer.
-And it is because of her influence that I have this life long passion.
+It is because of her influence that I have this life long passion.
 I wanted to honor her and all that she taught me by making her part of my sewing journal.